Eric-Lennartson/pd-osci/README.md

 osci relies on the build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).
 PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, you have to specify the path yourself using the pdincludepath variable.
 Example:

 <pre>make pdincludepath=~/pd-0.51-1/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.51-1/bin/)</pre>

-Some of the abstractions are dependent on objects from the ELSE library.
-ELSE can be installed either from Pd's external manager or from the command line.
-ELSE can be found at <https://github.com/porres/pd-else>.

 * Installing with pdlibbuilder